biromiro/feup-sdle-proj1/README.md

 - ``<id>`` is the client ID.
 - ``<topic>`` is the desired topic for subscription.
 ### Unsubscribe
+To run a unsubscription command use the following
 ```
 python3 client.py unsubscribe <id> <topic>
 ```